What To Look For When Buying A House

-Do your research to find the right one, including asking family and friends, reading online reviews, and interviewing more than one.
+Do your research to find the right agent by asking family and friends for referrals, reading online reviews, and interviewing more than one.
 When you meet, discuss your nonnegotiables in terms of what you are looking for and ask extensive questions about their experience with your specific situation and desired location.
 Ultimately, it may come down to your gut and which agent you seem to really vibe with.

 10 Things To Look For When Buying A House